 However, when faceting the rough diamond, the proportions are not the only thing that should be taken care of, as the cut influences the other features of a diamond.

-Henceforth, you can see the reference of cut grades on a diamond’s certificate.
+Henceforth, you can see the reference of cut grades on a diamond certificate.
 Often using the GIA standards of Excellent, Very Good, Good, Fair, and Poor.
 For the most part, the actual measurements are found on the laboratory reports.

-It determines what we generally think of as sparkle
+A cut is the Diamond’s Important characteristic.
+It has the greatest influence on Diamonds beauty and it determines what we generally think of as sparkle

-What is Diamond cut?
+What is a Diamond Cut?

 Firstly, the term “Cut” has two references.
 One is the diamond’s shape and the other is the quality.
 Determined by its proportions, symmetry, and polish.